|

 with terminfo.

-Recognized capabilities
+Recognized Capabilities

-The ncurses library uses the user-definable capabilities.
+The ncurses library employs user-definable capabilities.
 While

 the terminfo database may have other extensions, ncurses makes

-explicit checks for these:
+explicit checks for the following.

-AX boolean, asserts that the terminal interprets SGR 39 and
+AX (Boolean) asserts that the terminal interprets SGR 39 and

 respectively, to the default.

-before clearing the terminal.
+this before clearing the terminal.

 The command “tput clear” does the same thing.

-ncurses capabilities in user6 through user9 (u6, u7, u8 and
+ncurses string capabilities user6 (u6) through user9 (u9),

-and its device attributes.
+position and its device attributes.

 RGB

-set_a_foreground and set_a_background capabilities
+set_a_foreground (setaf) and set_a_background (setab)

-correspond to direct colors, using an RGB (red/green/blue)
+capabilities employ direct colors, using an RGB

-convention.
-This capability allows the color_content
+(red/green/blue) convention.
+This capability allows

-function to return appropriate values without requiring the
+color_content(3X) to return appropriate values without

-application to initialize colors using init_color.
+requiring the application to initialize colors using

-implies that the number of bits for red, green and blue
+implies that the number of bits for red, green, and blue

-ncurses adds two, divides that sum by three, and assigns
+divides the sum by three, and assigns the result to red,

-the result to red, green and blue in that order.
+green, and blue, in that order.

 If the number of bits needed for the number of colors is

-lose in comparison to red.
+channels lose in comparison to red.

-tells ncurses what result to add to red, green and blue.
+tells ncurses what result to add to red, green, and blue.

 If ncurses runs out of bits, blue (and green) lose just

-as in the boolean case.
+as in the Boolean case.

 string